Store Categories

 Both vendors and the site admin can select vendor categories.

-The site admin can do it by visiting the vendor profile page and finding the 'Store Categories' tab under 'Vendor Settings':
+The site admin can do this by visiting the vendor profile page and finding the 'Store Categories' tab under 'Vendor Settings':

 Selecting Store Categories on the admin side

-Vendors can configure store categories by going to their vendor dashboard, to Settings -> Store Categories:
+Vendors can configure store categories by going to their vendor dashboard, then to Settings -> Store Categories:

 Vendors can select categories via their vendor dashboard

-On the frontend, a category selector will be added to store lists, allowing customers to select the category they're looking for:
+On the frontend, a category selector is added to store lists, allowing customers to filter by the category they're looking for:

 'Categories' dropdown on the stores list page